 Escape the cold!

 It’s that time of the year when you’re not sure how you can get through another few months of sub-zero temperatures, slushy sidewalks, and dark days.
 Translation: It’s time for a sunny-weather getaway.
 And while Florida may be your go-to, there are plenty of other affordable choices that aren’t as crowded and are just as lovely—maybe even lovelier.
-For more trips to book throughout the year, check out these 20 places you need to go in 2020, according to travel experts.

 Enter the gated Mayakoba community in Riviera Maya, where there’s sand, surf, and sustainability.
 The Fairmont Mayakoba was actually the first property of its kind in the region to preserve and promote indigenous wildlife and culture.
 While there, you can take an ecology boat tour, visit the rare, stingless Melipona beecheii bees (cultivated by the Maya more than 3,000 years ago), go snorkeling in the clear blue water, and simply chill.
 If you have a few extra vacation days, you should also explore these other stunning spots along Mexico’s Pacific coast.

 This is the place to go if you simply want to relax.
 The beaches are absolutely perfect, the water is the ideal temperature, and there are tons of all-inclusive resorts, including Couples Negril, so you don’t have to plan a meal or think about, well, anything.
 But if you do decide to rise from your cabana, try snorkeling, go scuba diving, or take a glass-bottom boat tour—there are so many species of beautiful fish here, and you won’t want to miss this experience.
-If you’re traveling with that special someone, check out these 10 romantic couples resorts around the world, including one in Port Antonio, Jamaica.

 It’s always a good time to visit New Orleans!
 (Well, it may be a bit too hot and sticky in August, but otherwise, it’s always good.)
 There are hurricanes to drink, cemeteries to explore, blues to hear, tarot cards to read, oysters to eat…we could go on, but you get the idea.
 This is simply a fun vacay for travelers of any age.
 In fact, New Orleans made our list of the 30 must-see places around the United States to take your kids before they fly the coop.
 No, it’s not your typical beach holiday, but you’ll still return refreshed and happy, which is the whole point, right?
 You can stay smack in the middle of the French Quarter, of course, or just a short distance away from it all at a hotel like Lyric in the Central Business District.